lodauria/IoT_Group_Project/src/Devices/DockDevice/README.md

 For the tests with real hardware the nucleo board is connected to the internet connection of the pc using ETHOS.

-For the network tests with IoT-Lab the board will be replaced with a IoT-Lab m3 that has a 6LoWPAN connection.
+For the network tests with IoT-Lab the board will be replaced with a [ST-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) that has a LoRaWAN connection.

 ## MQTT TOPICS
 The messages if a boat is detected or not are published in the topic `dock/boat` with this format